jonkchan/SQL-Practice/README.md

 #### Example:

-The following SELECT statement with the WHERE keyword will retrieve the CustomerName Column where their Country field is EQUAL to Canda
+The following SELECT statement with the WHERE keyword will retrieve the CustomerName Column where their Country field is EQUAL to Canada

 ```sql
 SELECT CustomerName